← Back to blog

 When to Use a US Customs Broker

-For shipments above $800, your US buyer will need a licensed US customs broker to file the formal entry.
-For consumer goods sold direct-to-consumer at lower values, the courier typically handles clearance using the Section 321 de minimis process.
+For most shipments valued above $2,500, a formal CBP entry is required, filed by a licensed US customs broker on behalf of your US buyer.
+Below that, the courier typically clears the goods through an informal entry — but with de minimis suspended, duty is charged either way.
 If you're selling B2B to US businesses at higher values, or shipping regular commercial volumes, your US buyer should have a customs broker relationship — but as the UK exporter, you still need to provide accurate documentation for the broker to work with.

 For high-value, complex, or regulated goods, working with a UK freight forwarder experienced in US trade is strongly recommended for your first shipments.
 ClearDocs generates correctly structured commercial invoices and packing lists — the core documents that every US shipment needs, regardless of value.